-- Transition Grants.
+• Transition Grants.
 Applicants that want to transition one of their existing projects to a new project component (e.g., TH becomes RRH or RRH becomes PSH) can do so by voluntarily reallocating their existing grant and creating a new project.
-Unlike regular re-allocation, with Transition Grants there will be no "lag time" between the end of the old project and the beginning of the new project.
-Some other restrictions apply (see NOFA). - Consolidation Grants.
+Unlike regular reallocation, with

+Transition Grants there will be no "lag time" between the end of the old project and the beginning of the new project.
+Some other restrictions apply (see NOFO).

+- Consolidation Grants.
 Applicants may consolidate two but no more than ten eligible renewal projects during the application process.
 Consolidated grants must have the same recipient and be of the same program type.
 Project combined through consolidation will continue uninterrupted. - Project Expansion.
 CoCs may use either bonus or re-allocation funding to create new projects that are expansions of existing CoC-funded projects.
 Existing CoC-funded projects that wish to expand by adding additional beds and units may apply for a new project under the "expansion" option.
 The expansion units must operate identically to the existing project (same target population, service model, etc.). - Homeless Youth definition is expanded if served by "youth-serving" provider.
 Any youth-serving provider funded under this NOFO may serve unaccompanied youth aged 24 and under (or families headed by youth aged 24 and under) who have an unsafe primary nighttime residence and no safe alternative to that residence.
 HUD interprets "youth-serving provider" as a private nonprofit organization whose primary mission is to provide services to youth aged 24 and under and families headed by youth aged 24 and under.
 HUD interprets "living in unsafe situations" as having an unsafe primary nighttime residence and no safe alternative to that residence.

-D. Important Changes Since 2021
+D. Important Changes Since 2022

-The list below summarizes the most important changes in the FY 2022 NOFO when compared to FY 2021.
+Below is a summary of important changes in the FY 2023 NOFO.
 See NOFO for additional details.